herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 **Readings**

-* Ross Harvey, "Chapter 3: Conceptual Models."
-In *Digital Curation: A How-To- Do-It-Manual*, 33-44.
+* Harvey, Ross.
+"Chapter 3: Conceptual Models."
+In *Digital Curation: A How-To-Do-It-Manual*, 33-44.
 New York: Neal Schuman, 2010.
-* **[SKIM]** Consultative System for Space Data Systems, *Reference Model for an Open Archival Information System*.
+* **[SKIM]** Consultative System for Space Data Systems. *Reference Model for an Open Archival Information System*.
 Recommended Practice CCSDS 650.0-M-2.
 June 2012. <http://public.ccsds.org/publications/archive/650x0m2.pdf>.
     * Note: This document is long, but you should skim to get a high-level